ibm-skills-network/skillsnetwork-python-library/doc/source/usage.rst

    import skillsnetwork
    await skillsnetwork.download("https://www.example.com/my/file.json")

-By default, the saved path will be printed:
+By default, the saved path will be printed (See the :func:`skillsnetwork.download` api to change):

 .. code-block:: console

-   ./file.json
+   Saved as './file.json'

 This confirms the file is saved in your lab environment: